 The Crippled Beggar

-The lame beggar refereed to here had been sitting outside the temple entrance gate (known as beautiful) where he knew there would be plenty of “foot traffic” to help sustain him.
+The lame beggar refereed to here sat outside the temple entrance gate (known as beautiful) where he knew there would be plenty of “foot traffic” to help sustain him.

-With no formal social programs in place this was the only way for an afflicted person to survive.
+With no formal social programs in place, this was the only way an afflicted person could survive.

 Enter: Peter and John

-At 3:00 PM the two disciples, Peter and John, entered the temple to pray.
-The beggar did not know who they were – or what they were about to do.
+And, the beggar did not know who they were – or what they were about to do.

 He Asked for “Alms” – and Got “Legs”